 Ten trials (n?=?684) reported on harms of treatment with MADs.
 Follow-up in these trials was generally from 4 to 8 weeks.
 In general, findings were imprecise.
 In 7 trials, 17% to 74% of participants reported oral mucosal, dental, or jaw symptoms, compared with 0% to 17% of participants in comparator groups (sham treatment, no treatment, or conservative management).
 In 4 trials, 5% to 33% of participants reported oral dryness, compared with 0% to 3% in control groups, and in 3 trials, 23% to 68% of participants reported excessive salivation, compared with 0% to 3% in comparator groups.15,16

 Response to Public Comment

-Conflict of Interest Disclosures: All authors have completed and submitted the ICMJE Form for Disclosure of Potential Conflicts of Interest.
-Authors followed the policy regarding conflicts of interest described at http://www.uspreventiveservicestaskforce.org/Page/Name/conflict-of-interest-disclosures.
+Conflict of Interest Disclosures: Authors followed the policy regarding conflicts of interest described at https://uspreventiveservicestaskforce.org/uspstf/about-uspstf/conflict-interest-disclosures.
 All members of the USPSTF receive travel reimbursement and an honorarium for participating in USPSTF meetings.